Wander: how can we do so with creative generalists in our networked society?

 Addicted to learning: keep learning at any age.

 Balance for extensive research + sharing your cross-pollination of ideas/sense-making.
 It is your contribution to the world.

-C for seeing the periphery, scanning the horizon.
-Seeing beyond, sharing insights and seeing who else see what you see.
+C for seeing the periphery, scanning the horizon, seeing beyond, sharing insights and seeing who else sees what you see.

-Use your diverse skills for collaboration, cooperation, co-creation.
+Use your diverse skills for collaboration, cooperation, and co-creation.